On-line Te Reo Māori Dictionary

 Why didn't you go?

-He aha a Rangi i kore ai e tū ki te whakatau i ngā manuhiri?
+He aha a Manu i kore ai e tū ki te whakatau i ngā manuhiri?

-Why didn't Rangi get up to greet the guests?
+Why didn't Manu get up to greet the guests?

 Ehara mō Māui taku kōrero.